richie256/rtl-schedule/README.md

 ## Supported Architectures

-This image supports multiple architectures such as `x86-64` and `armhf`.
+This image supports multiple architectures such as `x86-64`, `armhf` and `arm64`.
 Simply pulling `richie256/rtl-schedule` should retrieve the correct image for your architecture, but you can always pull specific architecture images via tags.

 The architectures supported by this image are: